Cave Paintings in Baja

 Originally, the paintings were thought to be somewhere around 2,000 years old.
 Recent carbon dating tests have suggested that some of the paintings may have been painted as many as 7,500 years ago.
 The method used in the carbon dating process has been disputed.
 We are not going to get involved in a debate about “who done it” or “how old” the cave paintings are.
 We do know, from visits to several of the sites, that these ancient cave paintings are one of Baja’s greatest treasures.
 We have posted links to a few research sites at the end of this article.

-At bare minimum, you should set aside a full day to see the caves up close.
-There is one cave, Cueva del Ratón in the Sierra de San Francisco, that can easily be visited in a day from San Ignacio by way of vehicle.
-No hiking is involved to visit this site.
-There are a couple of other caves at El Palmarito, east of San Ignacio, that can be visited in a day, by way of vehicle and then riding trained mules.
+At a bare minimum, you should set aside a full day to see the caves up close.
+There is one cave, Cueva del Ratón in the Sierra de San Francisco, that can easily be visited in a day from San Ignacio by way of a vehicle.
+No hiking is involved in visiting this site.
+There are a couple of other caves at El Palmarito, east of San Ignacio, that can be visited in a day, by way of a vehicle and then riding trained mules.
 This excursion requires some medium hiking as you get close to the cave site.

 But…since you are already in central Baja, and the chances are you will never do this again, why not do it right.
 Plan to spend at least two nights in the mountain canyons.
 This way you can visit five or six different sites without wearing yourself out.
 When you are back in civilization, reliving your trip, I guarantee that you will be thankful you spent the extra time.